 Classic influencer marketing is harder to obtain without big bucks or friends in high places.
 As a result, a lot of brands have been opting for the latter type, and using social media and video to achieve strong results.
 It helps that video has a place on not just video-sharing platforms, but of course on Instagram, Snapchat, Facebook, and Twitter.

 A good example of high-volume influencer marketing was the #choosebeautiful campaign by Dove.
 Ultimately, it was shared by many, many of the people in its target demographic.

 Why it Works

 So why does influencer marketing work so well?
 A study by McKinsey found that “marketing-induced consumer-to-consumer word of mouth generates more than twice the sales of paid advertising.”
 In other words, we trust each other or our role models quite a bit more than we trust companies.

 Influencer marketing is also a form of “native advertising.”
 It happens seamlessly within the customer’s experience, rather than interrupting to push a product at them.
 Think about the difference between a commercial break in a TV show versus a product placement.

 Having a personality advocate a product either directly or by being seen using it puts your brand into the story.
 We assimilate that kind of information much more readily than when it’s a free-floating advertisement.
 As a result, this kind of digitally-enabled word-of-mouth marketing can produce 37% greater customer retention and twice the sales of paid advertising.

 The “100 Robots Come to Life” video is a great example of classic influencer marketing.
 It leverages the celebrity and charisma of young performer Jordyn Jones to engage kids with STEM (and, yes, robots).

 Who to Target

-Look at numbers of social media followers, check their blog traffic, and pay attention to who your target audience is retweeting and sharing the most.
+Look at numbers of social media followers, estimate their blog traffic, and pay attention to who your target audience is retweeting and sharing the most.
 Consider which platforms your target audience is most active on, and who the leaders are on those particular platforms.
 Social sharing is the engine of influencer marketing.